Tango in the Night: Recording

 After the release of Mirage, John McVie had spent much of his time sailing the Caribbean island of Saint Thomas and barely played bass in the years leading up to the making of Tango in the Night.
 In an attempt to be more productive in the studio, he quit drinking cold turkey, though this proved to be unsuccessful, and he grew concerned that he had lost his ability to play.
 Mick Fleetwood stated that his cocaine use during the recording of Tango in the Night was worse than the Rumours sessions; Buckingham placed a Winnebago in his driveway for Fleetwood and his friends when their drug use impeded productivity in the recording studio.

+Three months were spent recording the backing tracks at Rumbo Recorders, later moving to Buckingham's newly built home studio, named the Slope, for the rest of the production.
 Dashut and Droman recalled that the album's recording sessions were particularly tedious, even by Fleetwood Mac standards.
-The band recorded certain parts in half-speed to find suitable textures.
+The band recorded certain instrumental parts while the tape was slowed down to half-speed to find suitable textures.
 This would double the song's duration, which made for "a brutal ten minutes to listen to", according to Droman.
-By recording parts in half-speed, they managed to make each song sound "open and airy".
-"When you record something really slow and you speed it up, all the harmonics get shifted up.
+By recording in half-speed, they managed to make each song sound "open and airy".
+"When you record something really slow and you speed it up [back to normal speed], all the harmonics get shifted up.
 You end up with this high end, this tinkly little high end, that wouldn't exist [otherwise].
 There's not another way you could get that, at least back then."
 Buckingham created most of the album's vocal harmonies through extensive overdubbing and also utilised the Fairlight CMI for additional sonic textures.